su2code/su2code.github.io/_docs/Markers-and-BC.md

 | --- | --- |
 | `ELASTICITY` | 7.0.0 |

 Normal pressure boundary condition (positive means into the surface).
-This is a following force both magnitude and direction depend of the deformation of the structure.
+This is a following force both magnitude and direction depend on the deformation of the structure.
 ```
 MARKER_PRESSURE = (surface, inward pressure `[Pa]`)
 ```